GenApplications/VPClient/README.md

 #### `approveNotification()`

-Allow iFastNet to send you notifications about Account Suspensions, also unlock vPanel.
+Allows iFastNet to send you notifications about account suspensions, also unlocks the control panel.

 ## Example Usage